sachalapins/U-GPD/README.md

 # U-GPD Transfer Learning model for detecting seismic phase arrivals at Nabro volcano

-This repository contains two notebooks to accompany the paper **_'A Little Data Goes A Long Way: Automating Seismic Phase Arrival Picking at Nabro Volcano with Transfer Learning'_**, currently under consideration for publication by [Journal of Geophysical Research: Solid Earth](https://agupubs.onlinelibrary.wiley.com/journal/21699356).
-Preprint is available on [ESSOAR](https://www.essoar.org/) at: http://doi.org/10.1002/essoar.10506323.1.
+This repository contains two notebooks to accompany the paper **_'A Little Data Goes A Long Way: Automating Seismic Phase Arrival Picking at Nabro Volcano with Transfer Learning'_**, published by [Journal of Geophysical Research: Solid Earth](https://agupubs.onlinelibrary.wiley.com/journal/21699356).
+Paper DOI: https://doi.org/10.1029/2021JB021910 (open access).

 The first notebook ([1_UGPD_training.ipynb](https://github.com/sachalapins/U-GPD/blob/main/1_UGPD_training.ipynb)) demonstrates how to isolate the feature extraction system from an existing, extensively-trained deep learning model for seismic phase arrival detection (GPD model; Ross et. al, 2018, BSSA, https://doi.org/10.1785/0120180080) and use it as a building block in a new, all-convolutional model commonly referred to as a U-Net (hence 'U-GPD': GPD feature extraction weights within a U-Net architecture).
 By replacing the original model's fully-connected layers with convolutional layers, we greatly reduce the number of trainable model parameters (ideal for smaller training sets), more precisely label ground truth phase arrivals (which subsequently leads to more precise phase arrival time predictions) and improve computational efficiency when applied as a sliding window over continuous sections of data.